George Verwer: Personal life

 Verwer married Drena Knecht and they had three children.

 George often referred to himself as "God's Bungler", an allusion to Brother Andrew being called "God's Smuggler".

 Verwer died on April 14, 2023, at the age of 84.

+Legacy

+Verwer was known for his distinct approach to missiology, which he termed "messiology"—the belief that history and ministry are messy, but God works through fallible people and complex situations.
+He was easily recognizable for wearing a jacket printed with a map of the world, which he wore to encourage prayer for the nations.

+By the time of his death in 2023, the organization he founded, Operation Mobilisation, had grown to over 5,000 staff working in more than 100 countries.